Ford Puma: old vs new

 Despite years of progress, the heavier Puma SUV isn't all that much faster than the old car.
 Its 1.0-litre EcoBoost turbo petrol engines have 124 and 153bhp respectively, getting it from 0-62mph in 9.8 or 8.9 seconds.
 Of course, once up to speed, the modern engines are likely to give the new car the edge for 'rolling acceleration' and overtaking.

-A Puma ST performance model is also on the way, with a 1.5-litre petrol producing around 197bhp.
+A Puma ST performance model is also available, with a 1.5-litre petrol producing around 197bhp.
+Closely based on the Ford Fiesta ST, it is the one to pick if you want a hot hatch with space for a family; it drives almost as well as the Fiesta but there’s much more room inside.
 It might be a crossover, but Ford's engineers still lead the pack when it comes to chassis tuning, and the Puma is surprisingly good fun.
 You're not quite as in touch with the road as you are in the Mk1, but there's very little body lean and impressive grip.

 Practicality wasn’t a top priority for Ford in designing the Mk1 Puma; it's almost a two-seater by modern standards.
 There is a back seat, of course, accessed by folding forward the front seats and squeezing yourself inside.
 But, rather like a Porsche 911, there's only really enough space for short trips in a pinch, or kids and shopping bags.
 The biggest issue for most adults is the plunging roofline, which will have you leaning your head sideways.
 The boot is reasonable at 240 litres, and you can flip forward the back seats to create a larger space.